whosBLU3/WindowsRoullet/README.md

 # Disclaimer!

   - DO NOT run this script unless you really want to take the chances
-  - I will not be held responsible for what you do with this
+  - I will not be held responsible for what you do with this or any damage that may come

 ### How To Use